-Ref.
-Type of Questioned

-No. Finding Finding/Noncompliance Costs

-Recommendation: The Commission should ensure that all amounts presented on the financial statements are complete and accurate.

-Views of Responsible Officials:

-2017 011 T , 1 The Commission agreed with the finding.

-2017-011 Internal Finding: An adequate system of internal controls requires the proper segregation of duties.
+An adequate system of internal controls requires the proper segregation of duties.
 The County Administrator performs all bank reconciliations and records financial transactions into the accounting system.
-Receivables and Interfund Receivables and Payables are recorded at the discretion of the County Administrator.
-All of these actions are performed without the review of any other Commission employee.
+Receivables and interfund activity are recorded at the discretion of the County Administrator.
+All of these actions are performed without the review of any other Commission employee or official.
 Due to improper segregation of duties, entries into the Commission's accounting software may contain errors that are not prevented or detected and corrected on a timely basis.
 As a result, there is a reasonable possibility that material misstatements of the Commission's financial statements could occur.

-This finding was previously reported as Finding 2015-002.
-Recommendation: The Commission should establish internal controls to mitigate the lack of segregation of duties.
-Views of Responsible Officials:
+This finding was originally reported in fiscal year 2015 as Finding 2015-002.

+The Commission should establish internal controls to mitigate the lack of segregation of duties.

-The Commission agreed with the finding.
+Type of Finding: Internal Control Internal Control Impact: Significant Deficiency

+The Commission failed to reconcile retirement remittances to retirement expenses recorded in its financial statements.

-Type of Questioned inding Finding/Noncompliance Costs Finding: Adequate internal controls require the Commission to reconcile remittances to the Retirement Systems of Alabama with retirement expenses computed by the Commission's payroll program.
-For the fiscal year ended September 30, 2017, the Commission expensed less employer retirement than was remitted to the Retirement Systems of Alabama.
-Due to the lack of adequate internal controls, differences between retirement remittances and retirement expenses occurred which were not detected or corrected in a timely manner, resulting in an understatement of expenses.
-This finding was previously reported as Finding 2014-002.
-Recommendation: The Commission should reconcile retirement remittances to the Retirement Systems of Alabama with the Commission's payroll program and correct ~ inding nternal Internal Control Finding: Adequate internal controls require the Commission to reconcile remittances to the Retirement Systems of Alabama with retirement expenses computed by the Commission's payroll program.
-For the fiscal year ended September 30, 2017, the Commission expensed less employer retirement than was remitted to the Retirement Systems of Alabama.
-Due to the lack of adequate internal controls, differences between retirement remittances and retirement expenses occurred which were not detected or corrected in a timely manner, resulting in an understatement of expenses.
-This finding was previously reported as Finding 2014-002.
-Recommendation: The Commission should reconcile retirement remittances to the Retirement Systems of Alabama
+Management of the Commission did not have proper procedures in place to reconcile remittances to the Retirement Systems of Alabama with the retirement expenses computed by the Commission's payroll program.
+For the fiscal year ended September 30, 2018, the Commission expensed more retirement than was remitted to the Retirement Systems of Alabama.
+Due to a lack of management oversight, differences between retirement remittances, as billed by the Retirement Systems of Alabama, and retirement expenses occurred which were not detected or corrected in a timely manner, resulting in an overstatement of expenses.

+The finding was originally reported in fiscal year 2014 as Finding 2014-002.

+The Commission should reconcile retirement remittances to the Retirement Systems of Alabama with the Commission's payroll program and correct any differences in a timely manner.